viral32111/website/content/about.md

 My interests do not remain in the software space though, as I enjoy computer hardware too.
 I have repaired many laptops and desktops along with having built numerous desktops and servers.
 I feel confident that I can give great suggestions and up-to-date advice for hardware choices, while rationalising my choices as to why it is ideal for the given scenario.

-I also like experimenting with embedded electronics and microsystems, such as Arduino's, Raspberry Pi's, etc. Though I have not made anything worth sharing yet, as it is still just a hobby which I am actively trying to get better at.
+I also like experimenting with embedded electronics and microsystems, such as Arduinos, Raspberry Pis, etc. Though I have not made anything worth sharing yet, as it is still just a hobby which I am actively trying to get better at.

 ## ![Book](/images/icons/book.png)Experience